bokokvin/zeyo/README.md

 `cd zeyo`

 ##### Install Docker
-If it's not already install Docker.
+If it's not already installed, then install Docker.
 You can use https://docs.docker.com/docker-for-windows/install/

 ##### Build your docker image
 `docker build -t bokokvin/zeyo .`